remix-run/react-router/packages/react-router-config/README.md

 * accepts `key` prop to prevent remounting component when transition was made from route with the same component and same `key` prop
 * introduces the `routes` key for sub routes
 * introduces the `redirect` key which can be a path that should be redirected to (with parameter matching) when the route is matched
-* introduces the `props` and `forcedProps` keys, which can be used for convenience to inject props into the route.component
+* introduces the `props` and `forcedProps` keys, which can be used for convenience to pass props from the route configuration into the route component
 * Consumers are free to add any additional props they'd like to a route
 * The `route` is passed as a prop to the `component` (prop name configurable)
 * A convenience `renderChild` function is passed as a prop to the `component` (prop name configurable).